Members of the project

 Jenni Kuuliala, PI

 Jenni Kuuliala is a historian of late medieval and early modern disability, social history of medicine, and hagiography.
-She is currently studying the religious experience of infirmity in early modern Italy.
+She currently works as a senior lecturer at the University of Turku.
+Her research investigates the religious experience of ill health and disability in early modern Italy.
 As the PI of the project, she is also in charge of the practical matters.

 In her spare time, Jenni enjoys training agility with her two dogs, reading novels, and nature.